-Oh how I love my cast iron pans.
+Oh, how I love my cast iron pans.
 You may remember your grandma using cast iron pans, and I bet those pans still live to cook delicious food.
-The truth is cast iron pans, if taken care of properly can last for many many years.
-They can easily go from your stove top to you oven, not to mention they are much cheaper than most cookware.
+The truth is cast iron pans if taken care of properly can last for many many years.
+They can easily go from your stovetop to your oven, not to mention they are much cheaper than most cookware.

 How to season your Cast-Iron pan

-- When you first bring home your brand new OR new to you cast iron pan, wash with hot soapy water
+- When you first bring home you're brand new OR new to your cast iron pan, wash with hot soapy water

 - Dry thoroughly

-- Spread a thin layer of vegetable/canola oil all over skillet
+- Spread a thin layer of vegetable/canola oil all over the skillet

 - Place a sheet of foil or baking sheet on the lower rack to catch any drips.

-- Bake 1 hour, turn oven off and let your pan cool in the oven.
+- Bake 1 hour, turn the oven off and let your pan cool in the oven.

 Daily upkeep on your cast iron skillet